- Entry deadline: [07th October 2022] 11.59pm UTC + 4:00.

 - All judges will sign confidentiality agreements prior to receiving your entries

-- Organisations participating in the judging process are encouraged to enter the awards but will absent themselves from any discussion involving their organisation or any organisation in which they have an interest
+- Organizations participating in the judging process are encouraged to enter the awards but will absent themselves from any discussion involving their organization or any organization in which they have an interest

 - Judging criteria is clearly defined within each online entry, including score weighting

 - A shortlist of the highest-scoring entries will be selected for each category.
 In each case, the winner will be the campaign with the highest score.